yzheng1998/aalum-mobile/README.md

-# AAlum Mobile
+# AAlum Mobile App

-To start app:
+A dating app that is exclusive for college students and college alumni.

+### Running

 ```bash
 npm i